 Creating a full treelist of 537 pages in 4 levels (1+14+138+384 pages) resulted in over 10330 calls of t3lib_DB::execSelectQuery and 10330 t3lib_DB::sql_fetch_assoc just for t3lib_pageSelect::getRootLine.
 The memory limit had to be raised to 1GB or the call failed with an exception.

 This case was experienced in multiple PHP 5.3 environments.

 Two solution(s) are also on their way, but are still work in progress.

 Please contact us for further details ...

-Updated by Ronny Vorpahl almost 10 years ago
+Updated by Ronny Vorpahl about 10 years ago

 - File patch_32756.diff patch_32756.diff added